NatachaH/laravel-mediable/README.md

 ```

 You can retrieve the format of a media
-*The format is defined by the mime type, exemple a JPG will return 'image'*
+*The format is defined by the extension, exemple a .jpg will return 'image'*

 ```
 $media->format